 If your preliminary application is accepted and you receive a grant, you should begin to narrow and refine your search for a faculty sponsor.
 A good starting place is faculty members whom you may know, for example, instructors that you have had for a class.
 You could also ask Teaching Assistants (TAs) that you have had for a class to recommend possible sponsors.
 If your academic advisor is a faculty member, you could put her or him on your list, or just ask your academic advisor for suggestions.

 Finally, ask your friends for professors that they may know, either from a class or from some out-of-class experience, such as undergraduate research.
 Online, you can begin by searching the ILLIAD faculty interests database, the professors’ personal web pages (usually linked from the departmental web pages), and library online catalogs and databases.
 Your goal is to identify commonalities in your intellectual interests and to identify topics to discuss during your initial meeting.

-- indicate that you were awarded a Research and Innovation Grant, with a brief description of the grant requirements
+- Indicate that you were awarded a RIG, with a brief description of the grant requirements